- Nature Center Director

 - Community Supported Agriculture group-CSA Farm; For Majestic View Farm information, visit their website at www.frontlinefarming.org.

-- Hayes Lake or the “overflow lake” (not accessible to public, wildlife resting area)
+- Hayes Lake or the “overflow lake” (not yet accessible to public, wildlife resting area)

 The Majestic View Park is dog friendly (leash laws in effect), and open from dawn to dusk.
 There are no pavilions, but several picnic tables are first-come-first-served.
-To reserve the sports field, contact APEX at 303.467.7144 or visit their website for more information.
+To reserve the sports field, visit Arvada’s parks and fields rental webpage.